Challenging harmful gender norms

 Why we’re unstereotyping our advertising – & calling on others to join us

-Aline Santos is our Executive Vice President of Global Marketing and our Head of Diversity & Inclusion.
+Aline Santos is our Executive Vice President of Global Marketing and our Chief Diversity & Inclusion Officer.

 Our brands: leading the way on Unstereotype

 Through our brands, we have the chance to reach billions of people every day.
-That gives us an enormous opportunity to challenge stereotypes – watch how some of our biggest brands are leading the way.
+That gives us an enormous opportunity to challenge stereotypes – and some of our biggest brands are leading the way.

 Dove’s #MyBeautyMySay campaign features stories of amazing women who stand up for their own beauty, refusing to let comments about their looks hold them back.
 Find out more about #MyBeautyMySay or watch the video.

 Dove has a long history of supporting self-esteem.
 Since 2004, the Dove Self-Esteem Project has reached more than 35 million young people around the world with body confidence and self-esteem education − and it aims to reach 40 million by 2020.

 The brand's commitment to making beauty a source of confidence, rather than anxiety, is reflected in its global launch in 2018 of a No Digital Distortion Mark across all branded content, letting women know that the image they see has not been digitally altered to fit someone else's ideals of what beauty is.